benfugate/paramountdl-dockerized/README.md

 ---

+This tool is becoming less useful as Paramount continues to add DRM to more of their content.
+If you know your desired show is DRM free, then you are good to go!

+---

 Instructions to run without docker are at the bottom.

 Docker container that calls bash scripts to download from Paramount+ using youtube-dl,